CalebQ42/bbConvert/README.md

 bbConvert is an easy way to process and convert bbCode to whatever you'd like.
 HTMLConverter is a converter from bbCode to HTML with some defaults (probably more than you'll need) ready if you use ImplementDefaults().

-# TODO

-* Add back in list support (previously it was buggy and often wrong :( ).
-* Try my best to get 100% test coverage (if at all possible).
-* Occasionally there may be some fmt.Println()'s that slip by that I'll inevitably have to fix.

 # Support

 If you have any questions, feel free to open an issue and ask it.
 I don't have a life, I'll probably answer quickly.